afonsogarcia/afonsogarcia/README.md

 ###

 <p align="left">Hi, I’m José Afonso Garcia, but you can call me Afonso.
 I’m a young aspiring entrepreneur working to bring innovative ideas to life.
-I’m the co-founder of Allym, a startup focused on changing how payments work in the event industry and improving the overall experience for users.<br><br>I’m currently studying Computer Science and Software Engineering at Instituto Superior Técnico and have gained valuable experience managing large-scale youth organizations, where I developed leadership and organizational skills.<br><br>Let’s connect!</p>
+I’m the co-founder of Allym, a startup focused on changing how payments work in the event industry and improving the overall experience.<br><br>I’m currently studying Computer Science and Software Engineering at Instituto Superior Técnico and have gained valuable experience managing large-scale youth organizations, where I developed leadership and organizational skills.<br><br>Let’s connect!</p>

 ###